World Sight Day

 • Only about 15% of people who are blind see nothing at all.

-• Non 24-Hour Sleep-Wake Disorder is when a person’s natural sleep cycle is out of alignment.
+• Non-24-Hour Sleep-Wake Disorder is when a person’s natural sleep cycle is out of alignment.

 Observing World Sight Day

-On this day, many different groups will work together with the IAPB and the WHO to promote the day.
+On this day, many different groups work together with the IAPB and the WHO to promote the day.
 The purpose of this day is to raise awareness about visual impairment and blindness and to lobby health ministers to designate funds for national blindness prevention programs.

 When is it?

-This year (2023)
+This year (2024)

 October 10 Thursday

-Last year (2022)
+Last year (2023)

 Topic